 A home equity loan is a fixed sum, meaning that you borrow a certain amount and pay it back in installments.
 A HELOC is revolving credit, so you can borrow as needed up to a maximum and only repay what you’ve borrowed.
 Both options are there for you to cover emergency expenses or fund big purchases — including items on your retirement bucket list.

 Downsizing With Flexibility

 One argument you might hear when retirement planning with a mortgage is that you can sell the property, then collect the proceeds and move into a smaller place.
 Moving into someplace smaller usually means that you can pocket the difference.

 If you have a mortgage, you have the same freedom and even more flexibility.
 Mortgage holders can borrow against their equity to get the money they need for a down payment, without having to sell the home first.

 Using Sale-Leasebacks for Emergencies

 Financial emergencies happen in retirement, too.
 You’ve planned carefully for the expenses you think you might have after you retire, but what if something comes up?
 If you have a mortgage, you can use the sale-leaseback strategy to convert your equity quickly.

-Sell & Stay is similar, but it also gives you the option to buy your home back when you choose — assuming that option is valid in your state.
-With Sell & Stay, you can convert equity and use it for emergencies or in any way you see fit.
+With a sale-leaseback, you can convert equity and use it for emergencies or in any way you see fit.
 Afterward, you can become a homeowner again by repurchasing or moving to a new home.